ncatlab/nlab-content/pages/3/9/5/2/2593/content.md

   \,.
 $$

-Since on the right we only have a single closed degree-$n$ generator, such a morphism is precily a closed degree $n$-element
+Since on the right we only have a single closed degree-$n$ generator, such a morphism is precisely a closed degree $n$-element

 $$
   \mu \in CE(\mathfrak{g})